jthoward64/DebateApp/readme.md

 ## Using the app
 #### Choose an event
-1. Click "Settings" in the menu
+1. Click "Event" in the menu
-2. Hover over "Event"
-3. Select your event
-4. (Optional) Reopen the menu and select set as default to automatically use this event on startup

-Ctrl + e will also allow you to cycle between events
+2. Click next event until you have reached your preferred event

+To always open the app to a certain event, change "Default Event" in settings

 ### Save your flow
 1. Either press ctrl+s or click save in the File menu
 2. Select a file to save and click OK

-### Saving app settings
-Settings save automatically to your user folder when closing the app

 ### Switching layouts
 Select your preferred layout under View

+### Disabling the toolbars on the editors
+If you find the editor toolbars distracting, or unnecessary, they can be disabled in settings

 ### Make DebateApp always on top
 In the view menu, select "always on top"

 ## Known issues
  * In a Windows multi-monitor setup with UI scaling on, menus may open in odd locations
+ * Aggressive anti-viruses (e.g. Avast, or macOS Gatekeeper) usually throw a warning about unsigned code
+    * Solution: after the first scan most AVs will ignore DebateApp, if they don't simply mark the DebateApp exe as excluded

 ## Built With

-* [InteliJ IDEA](https://www.jetbrains.com/idea/) - The IDE and build tool used
+* [IntelliJ IDEA](https://www.jetbrains.com/idea/) - The IDE and build tool used
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [JavaPackager](https://github.com/fvarrui/JavaPackager) - Used to generate native packages